MaxNeedsSnacks/roadrunner/README.md

 ### License

-Meep Meep!, in accordance with Lithium's original license is licensed under GNU LGPLv3, a free and open-source license.
+RoadRunner, in accordance with Lithium's original license is licensed under GNU LGPLv3, a free and open-source license.
 For more information, please see the
 [license file](https://github.com/MaxNeedsSnacks/meep-meep/blob/1.16.x/forge/LICENSE.txt).